Merger of MEGRIN and CERCO

 1990: The horizontal reference system (ETRS89) defined with EUREF was officially born and later adopted as a standard by the European Commission.

 1993: Delivery of first product, Seamless Administrative Boundaries of Europe (SABE), the predecessor of EuroBoundaryMap.

 1997: The Quality Knowledge Exchange Network was established under its original name the Expert Group on Quality.

 2000: Merger of MEGRIN and CERCO creates EuroGeographics, the membership association for the European National Mapping, Cadastral and Land Registry Authorities.

 2003: Map projections for Europe agreed with EUREF and adopted by the European Commission.

 2007: Results from the successful completion of the EuroRoadS and Reference Information Specifications for Europe (RISE) projects used to implement INSPIRE.

 2008: Our national elevation data product, EuroDEM completed in record time to provide a digital representation of ground surface topography.

-2009: EuroGeoNames a prototype implementation for an INSPIRE service is completed.
-This work was been significantly improved designing the GeoLocator service during the European Location Framework project (2013-2016) and continues in the development and publication of a Regional Gazetteer under the umbrella of the Open European Location Services (Open ELS) Project (2017-2019).
+2009: The EuroGeoNames project (2006-2009) is completed as a prototype implementation for an INSPIRE service.
+This work has been significantly improved designing the GeoLocator service during the European Location Framework project (2013-2016) and continues in the development and publication of a Regional Gazetteer under the umbrella of the Open European Location Services (Open ELS ) Project (2017-2019).
 The background information has been compiled in the conference paper submitted to the 11th UN Conference on the Standardization of Geographical Names.

 2010: Becoming an AISBL under Belgian law and moving our head office to Brussels places us at the centre of European policy and decision making.